 What it was in fact a response to was the numerous presentations I had attended where many people painted open source software as free and malleable, without really talking about the other issues you had to consider.
 Open source software is fantastic, but you need to be realistic when considering using it and bringing it into your organisation.

-There was a response published to the article in the next issue of the journal, but again I wasn't informed that this was happening.
-After discovering there had been a response, I decided to move on.
+There was a response published to the article in the next issue of the journal (which I discovered purely by chance) but again, I wasn't informed that this was happening.
+After discovering that the Journal had once again not followed appropriate processes for a right of reply, I decided to move on.

 It was great to see Moodle start to be adopted by Massey University in the years subsequent to this article.
-I've had the pleasure of using both Totara LMS and Moodle in my work in the years that followed.
+I've had the pleasure of using both Totara LMS and implementing significant upgrades to Moodle in my work in the years that followed.